HungerHa/libreelec_addon_argononecontrol/README.md

 # ArgonForty Device Configuration add-on

-Installs services to manage ArgonForty devices such as power button,fan speed and Argon REMOTE.
+Installs services to manage ArgonForty devices such as power button, fan speed and Argon REMOTE.

 This will also enable I2C, IR and UART.